moon04xx/SYNTAX-PUZZLE/README.md

 ## 🚀 Getting Started

 1. Clone or download this repository.
-2. Open `username.html` in your browser or run it locally via `http://localhost/[project-folder]`.
+2. Open `username.html` in your browser or run it locally via `](https://github.com/moon04xx/syntax-puzzle)`.
-3. Log in with your username.
+3. Log in with your playername.
 4. Start solving puzzles and climb the leaderboard!

 ## 👤 Developed By